clever-cottonmouth/InterviewNavigator/C#/C#-Concept.md

 The purpose of generalization is to achieve polymorphism and the purpose of specialization is to share its features with its child classes.

+## **Differences Between Finalize and Dispose in C#**

+* **Timing:** Finalize is called by the garbage collector in a non-deterministic manner, while Dispose is called explicitly at a known point in the program.
+* **Resources:** Finalize is typically used for unmanaged resources, whereas Dispose can be used for both managed and unmanaged resources.
+* **Control:** Dispose gives you more control over resource management compared to Finalize.

 ## CLASS IN C#

 **Partial Class and Partial Methods in C#**